weaveworks/scope/site/installing.md

 ##<a name="docker"></a>Installing Scope on Docker

-To install Scope on your local Docker machine in Standalone Mode, run the following commands:
+To install Scope on your local Docker machine in standalone mode, run the following commands:

     sudo wget -O /usr/local/bin/scope https://git.io/scope
     sudo chmod a+x /usr/local/bin/scope